 Regarding the use of the term Hearts and Arrows:

-The hearts and arrows cut is not well defined.
-All ideal cut diamonds display that effect to a certain degree.
-Japanese obsession with quality and precision resulted in diamonds cut so exactly that the shadows of facets produced kaleidoscopic patterns.
+The “Hearts and Arrows” cut is defined as a round brilliant showing a specific pattern when viewed through the “Idealscope” gizmo.
+All ideal cut diamonds display symmetric patterns, but only one is considered to be superior.
+The Japanese obsession with quality and precision resulted in diamonds cut so exactly that the shadows of facets produce defined kaleidoscopic patterns.

 A small gismo was devised to aid the observation of this effect – the pattern of eight distinct chevron-shaped spots and eight elongated spots visible when the stone is flipped upside down.
 The original Japanese name “Swords and Shields” was eradicated and replaced by the sugary “hearts and arrows.”